ezreal2020/zt_bbq/README.md

 ---

 ### Notes
-- Ensure that `server.js` in the backend is listening on `0.0.0.0` for Docker compatibility.
-- Make sure your frontend API calls are correctly pointing to the backend.
+- This project uses a unified structure with both frontend and backend components
+- The backend server runs separately and serves the API endpoints
+- The frontend React application communicates with the backend API
-- If you need to reset the database, manually remove and recreate your database volume.
+- If you need to reset the database, manually remove and recreate your database volume

 This project is designed to be deployed using Docker for consistency and scalability.